 Growing up, one of my favorite gifts for college was clothing.
 Budgets back then were tight, so any contribution to the clothing fund was always appreciated.
 In particular, I looked forward to getting the wool sweater that my aunt and uncle would bring me every year when they returned from their annual trip to Ireland.
 These sweaters were always one of my favorite pieces of clothing.
 Why?
 Because they could be counted on to keep me warm in the cold winters in Albany, NY.

 To be clear, insulation is extremely important to energy efficiency in our homes.
-It provides an easy way to reduce greenhouse gas emissions while saving on utility bills.
-According to a study by the Boston University School of Public Health, increasing insulation levels in existing U.S. single-family homes to the 2012 International Energy Conservation Code (IECC) level would reduce electricity consumption across the United States by 37 billion kilowatt hours.
+It provides an easy way to cut greenhouse gas emissions.
+All while saving on utility bills.
+According to a study by the Boston University School of Public Health, increasing insulation levels in existing U.S. single-family homes to the 2012 International Energy Conservation Code (IECC) level would reduce electricity consumption across the United States by 37 billion kilowatt-hours.
 That’s equivalent to the annual electricity usage of 3.4 million U.S. homes.

 As I’ve written: “While keeping your place cold can be a serious energy drain, keeping it warm can also be a heavy load.
 The furnaces and heaters you use to keep comfortable on cold days can use a lot of electricity, especially if your home isn’t insulated well.
 Many homeowners looking to winter-proof their home are now choosing earth-friendly materials such as hemp, cotton, and sheep’s wool.
 Using those sustainable materials can help you stay toasty warm while keeping your carbon footprint at a minimum.”